You may have an interest in the up-and-coming cannabis industry and wonder if a felon can own a dispensary. Let’s take a look at this question.

 An Opportunity for Felons?

-- May not have any felony that has not been fully completed at least five years prior to application
+You may also not have any type of felony conviction that has not been completed in the past five years.

-- May not be financed in whole or in part by anyone whose criminal history indicates poor moral character or a reputation that’s dissatisfactory to the respective licensing authority
+In addition, the law generally states that you may not be involved with a dispensary at all if your criminal history reflects poor moral character or a reputation that’s dissatisfactory to the respective licensing authority.

 What do you think about this blog post?
 Have you or someone you know been in the situation of trying to own a dispensary with a felony?
-What was that like for them, and how did they achieve success?
+What was that like, and what happened?
 Please tell us in the comments below.